dgraph-io/dgraph/wiki/content/graphql/tutorial/graphql-schema-and-operations.md

 ### Search

-That much GraphQL SDL can be used to describe our types and the shape of our application data graph.
-However, there's a bit more that we'll need for this app.
-As well as the shape of the graph, we can tell Slash GraphQL some more about how to interpret the graph using GraphQL directives.
+That much GraphQL SDL can be used to describe our types and the shape of our application data graph, and we can start to make a pretty faithful translation of the types in our schema design.
+However, there's a bit more that we'll need in the API for this app.

+As well as the shape of the graph, we can use GraphQL directives tell Slash GraphQL some more about how to interpret the graph and what features we'd like in the GraphQL API.
 Slash GraphQL uses this information to specialise the GraphQL API to your needs.

 For example, with just the type definition, Slash GraphQL doesn't know what kinds of search we'll need built into our API.
-The schema tells Slash GraphQL about the search needed with the `@search` directive.
+Adding the `@search` directive to the schema tells Slash GraphQL about the search needed.
 Adding search directives like this:

 ```graphql
 type Post {